n4ff4h/n4ff4h/README.md

 - 🌍  I'm based in Maldives
 - 🖥️  See my portfolio at [naffah.me](http://naffah.me)
 - ✉️  You can contact me at [mail@naffah.me](mailto:mail@naffah.me)
-- 🚀  I'm currently working on [OneStopMV](http://onestopmv.com)
-- 🧠  I'm learning Flutter and Django
+- 🧠  I'm learning Vue.js and Laravel
 - ⚡  I like Chess

 ### Skills